 You know the students I’m talking about.
 Those easily distracted, need to move, and off task precious babies that are the ones who need to hang on to your every word, but just can’t seem to do so.
 It truly bothered me because I knew they were capable of excelling, but since they lost focus so frequently and consistently, they missed crucial steps or instructions that kept them performing below their true potential.

 I had tried everything I could think of.
 Frequent redirection, chunking instructions and repeating them often, teaching and reteaching them in small groups, giving them individual copies of the lesson and checklists of what they needed to complete to help them stay on task.
 It would all work momentarily and then we’d be back to square one.
 It was exhausting and I knew something else had to exist that was a more permanent fix.

 This post may contain affiliate links.
 If you click and buy, I may receive a small commission (at no cost to you).
 Please see my full disclosure policy for details.

 The Power of Movement

 Determined, I started to research.
-Almost immediately, I started stumbling across articles discussing ADD, ADHD and short attention spans.
+Almost immediately, I started stumbling across articles discussing ADD, ADHD and short attention spans and the reasons that a flexible seating classroom was a powerful way to combat those problems.
 I also read through many articles that encouraged the power and benefit of movement during the instructional day for students with attention problems.